 The average value of trade receivables divided by revenue expressed as a number of days.
 This is an important indicator of working capital requirements.
-Debtor days have continued to improve and management are focusing on reducing this to improve cashflows given the significant outlays for the chain cell rebuild.
+Debtor days have increased as a result of higher sales, particularly towards the end of the financial year.